ritesh83/ember-cli-wizard/README.md

 ### Bootstrap

 This addon has a dependency on ember-bootstrap.

+**Note: The newer version (0.1.7) of this addon no longer brings in ember-boostrap as a dependency on ember install.
+You need to install it separately.
+(Reason: A lot of projects already have bootstrap installed and hence run into build time merge errors.)**

 Follow the instructions here in order to include or exclude fonts and styles in your app: http://www.ember-bootstrap.com/#/getting-started